Joshuathomas18/Voice-Based-Cognitive-Decline-Pattern-Detection-MEMOTAG/README.md

 ## 🔮 Future Improvements

 This prototype lays the groundwork for a clinically relevant voice diagnostic system.
 Several enhancements can evolve it further:<br>
-•	Real Transcripts: Integrate Whisper or another ASR model for authentic linguistic input.<br>
+•	**Real Transcripts**: Integrate Whisper or another ASR model for authentic linguistic input.<br>
-•	Clinical Data: Apply the pipeline to labeled datasets such as DementiaBank.<br>
+•	**Clinical Data**: Apply the pipeline to labeled datasets such as DementiaBank.<br>
-•	Time-Series Features: Add dynamic speech metrics like speech rate over time or pausing patterns.<br>
+•	**Time-Series Features**: Add dynamic speech metrics like speech rate over time or pausing patterns.<br>
-•	Model Tuning: Test gradient boosting or transformer-based classifiers for performance lift.<br>
+•	**Model Tuning**: Test gradient boosting or transformer-based classifiers for performance lift.<br>
-•	API Deployment: Wrap the full pipeline into an API function that accepts audio and returns a risk score or classification.<br>
+•	**API Deploymen**t: Wrap the full pipeline into an API function that accepts audio and returns a risk score or classification.<br>